room-15/room-15.github.io/body.md

 ### Requirements for access:

-- **The minimum reputation required for access is 100 points on StackOverflow.**
+- **The minimum reputation required for access is 80 points on StackOverflow.**

 - Don't display obvious [help-vampire](http://slash7.com/2006/12/22/vampires/) qualities.

 - Don't use a default username, such as user31415926, or u234.
 We prefer you choose a name that won't be lost among the others — user1234, user2341, and user3241 are hard to pick apart in discussions.

 - Make sure you've asked and answered reasonable questions on Stack Overflow.
-We expect you to have contributed somehow to Stack Overflow before joining the chat, and that you've answered at least as many questions as you've asked.
+We expect you to have contributed somehow to Stack Overflow before joining the chat, and that your Answer to Question ratio is not worse than 3:4.

 - Don't request write access repeatedly in an effort to get attention.
 This just annoys us, and we'll put you on the ban list.